georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Creditor’s claim

-• Details of funds and transaction
+• Details of funds and transactions

 • Notes regarding meetings and phone calls